ymotahhar/random/README.md

 # random
-Random selection from a list
+Random selection from a list..